 If you are considering candidature for a council election and are unsure of your eligibility, you should seek advice from the Election Manager.

 In order to be a candidate in a council election, a person must:

 Information and assistance are available in a number of forms prior to and during an election.

 Prior to the election, the Victorian Electoral Commission usually holds information sessions for prospective candidates.
-These sessions provide information about the process and enable potential candidates to meet the Returning Officer appointed to run the election.
+These sessions provide information about the process and enable potential candidates to meet the Election Manager appointed to run the election.
 Details of information sessions are available from the Victorian Electoral Commission or the council.